A concise tutorial review of reverse osmosis and electrodialysis: Theory of electrodialysis for a 1:1 salt solution

 Finally we evaluate the current efficiency $\lambda\s{th}$, at each \textit{z}-position.
-To that end we must establish what is the flux of counterions through each membrane, which is the desired effect, leading to desalination, and the flux of coions, which is a deleterious effect, reducing desalination, because coions leak out of the c-channels to the d-channels.
-Based on fluxes through a single membrane, we define $\lambda\s{th}$ as
+To that end we must establish what is the flux of counterions through each membrane, which is the desired effect, leading to desalination, and the flux of coions, which reduces desalination because coions leak out of the c-channels to the d-channels.
+Based on fluxes through a single membrane, $\lambda\s{th}$ is given by

 where $J\s{m,ions}$ is the total ions flow through a membrane, $J\s{m,ions}=J\s{m,+}+J\s{m,-}$, and the current density is $I=F \, \left(J\s{m,+} - J\s{m,-} \right)$.
-The factor $\lambda\s{th}$ is only defined for desalination of a 1:1 salt, and will always be between 0 and 1, with $\lambda\s{th}=1$ for ideal operation, with only counterion transport through each membrane.
-In the limit of $\lambda\s{th}=1$, for each unit of charge a full salt molecule is removed from a diluate channel, while in the limit of $\lambda\s{th}=0$ current is passing the membrane, but there is no net salt removal.
-This last situation develops near the exit of an ED cell where all ions arriving in a concentrate channel leak out again to a next diluate channel, see a box on p.~\pageref{box_alternative_ion_fluxes_ED}.
+The factor $\lambda\s{th}$ is only defined for desalination of a 1:1 salt.
+When we start with both channels fed with the same water, $\lambda\s{th}$ will be between 0 and 1, with $\lambda\s{th}=1$ for ideal operation, with only counterion transport through each membrane, and then for each unit of charge a full salt molecule is removed from a diluate channel.
+Instead, in the limit of $\lambda\s{th}=0$, current is passing the membrane, but there is no net salt removal.
+This last situation develops if we make an ED cell very long, or continue to recycle salt back into an ED stack for a very long time.

 Next, we analyze ion transport, both of counterions and coions, across a membrane.
-To that end we use the Nernst-Planck (NP) equation that can be solved at any position in the membrane together with local electroneutrality.
-For each ion, the NP-equation is
+To that end we use the Nernst-Planck (NP) equation jointly with local electroneutrality.
+For each ion, the extended NP-equation is

-where $\phi$ is the inner-membrane potential, and \textit{x} is a coordinate directed across the membrane (across the shortest distance, i.e., across the thickness).
-We neglect advection in the membrane (water flow and the drag thereof on ions).
-We assume the same diffusion coefficient for anions and cations in the membrane, and thus we can subtract anion flux from cation flux, to arrive at
+where $\phi$ is the inner-membrane potential.
+If we assume the same diffusion coefficient for anions and cations in the membrane, and then subtract anion flux from cation flux, we arrive at

-where $c\s{T,m}$ is the total concentration of the two ions together in the membrane, i.e., $c\s{T,m}\! = \! c\s{m,+} \! + \! c\s{m,-}$.
-Let us reiterate again, that all equations in this section only apply to a 1:1 salt with only one type of cation and one type of anion.
-Even adding one other type of cation of the same charge but with a different diffusion coefficient can significantly change the model outcome, let alone when this ion has a different valency.